austinprk/ACIT2520-Project/README.md

 - made test commit
 - git stash
 - implemented "update" function from `reminder_controller.js`
+- inserted the additional files needed for user passport authentication
+- tried to troubleshoot on the error messages after the additional files have been imported

 ### Kenneth Ng:
 - implemented "delete" function from `reminder_controller.js`